 The Arizona Department of Public Safety (AZDPS), the Drug Enforcement Agency Phoenix, and local police departments work together to conduct investigations of the sale and distribution of illegal or controlled substances like marijuana.
 Local Arizona police departments work closely with prosecutors to get as many guilty convictions as possible.
 What makes matters even worse is that with an intent to sell charge, the state has the right to maximize the sentence of those convicted of these charges.
 This includes more jail time and higher fines.

 If you have been charged with intent to sell, your ideal defense is to exercise your right to remain silent and contact a lawyer as soon as you get a chance.
-A qualified and reliable criminal lawyer is the number one resource you can have to help optimize the outcome of your case.
+A qualified and reliable criminal defense lawyer is the number one resource you can have to help optimize the outcome of your case.
 The Phoenix marijuana lawyers at Ryan Garvey Attorneys have the experience and knowledge you need to build a strong intent to sell marijuana defense that can make all the difference in how your life is affected by these charges.
 Our award-winning firm takes an aggressive approach to all our marijuana crime cases, and we have represented clients many times in successful marijuana possession cases.

 The possession of marijuana in Phoenix is defined by three criteria that must be met beyond a reasonable doubt.
 These criteria include the following conditions: